Madelene/100-days-of-code/log.md

 **Thoughts:** I will take the trial, and hopefully hear back from the coding challenge job as well.
 Always learning and moving forward!
 Today was a very productive REACT day!

+### Day 26: January 24, 2018 Wednesday

+** Today's Progress**:
+- Pushed the massive coding challenge to GitHub
+- Attending an "Add Redux to your React App" meetup tonight!
+- TAed at Wyncode (did 2 one-on-ones.
+Challenge was about running RSpecs and building a Card class)

+**Thoughts:**
+- I got rejected from the remote job, but still feel pretty good!
+The CTO said that I "impressed him" and would keep me in mind for the future.
+I feel so good that I was able to do the challenge all by myself!
+Rails AND React!